km776/A03/README.md

   Simply put, it's a treasure chest for all of your treasures (repositories, or 'repos' for short).
 Just as there are many different treasure chests out there, there are different web services that function similarly to GitHub, though this is the most popular service.

-Now, I'm assuming you've downloaded Git.
+Now, I'm assuming you've installed Git.
 Great!
 Let's move onto Github.
 Click [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2Fpricing&source=header) to be navigated to GitHub's signup page.
 Use your UCID and school email to get a 'PRO' subscription for free.
 So far, I'm not exactly sure what it does besides provide a shiny purple label on your profile but hey, it's bound to be better.

 #### _Connecting Git + GitHub with Webstorm_